biggers/connexion-example/README-connexion-extra.rst

   # ... to point to Firefox browser - in my case
   xdg-open http://localhost:8080/ui/

-  # do some test HTTP-requests with 'http'
+  # do some test API-requests with 'httpie'
-  pip install httpie
+  pipenv install httpie

   ./test.sh